beck1888/Beck_Module/readme.md

     `from beck_module import *` (import method 2 - for if you are using many of the functions within)

+2. Setup

+    1. Replace the filepath for the chromedriver with your own path

-2. Use any functions in your project like this
+3. Use any functions in your project like this

     `b.get_time()` (based on import method 1)